SeisSol/SeisSol/Documentation/local-timestepping.rst

 SeisSol also supports the automatic merging of clusters.
 For this, you need to set *LtsAutoMergeClusters* to one.
-The parameter *LtsAllowedRelativePerformanceLossAutoMerge* controls the allowed relative performance loss when merging clusters compared to the baseline cost without cluster-merging and wiggle factor.
+The parameter *LtsAllowedRelativePerformanceLossAutoMerge* controls the allowed relative performance loss when merging clusters compared to the baseline cost.
+Currently, there are two different types of computing the baseline cost.
+The standard is :code:`LtsAutoMergeCostBaseline = 'bestWiggleFactor'`, which computes the optimal wiggle factor without merging and uses its cost as the baseline.
+Alternatively, you can use :code:`LtsAutoMergeCostBaseline = 'maxWiggleFactor'`, which computes the cost without merging and wiggle factor and uses this as baseline cost.

 These features should be considered experimental at this point.